 Namibia Weather in April

 Now that the country is transitioning into its fall season, visitors can expect cooler temperatures and drier days.
-It’s a beautiful time of year to visit Namibia, in particular because of the lush green nature (a result of the prolonged rainy season) and long hours of sunshine.
-This is essentially shoulder season in Namibia, and it’s possible to get good deals on accommodation in April, as it’s still not yet peak season.
+It’s a beautiful time of year to visit Namibia, particularly because of the lush green nature (a result of the prolonged rainy season) and long hours of sunshine.
+This is essentially shoulder season in Namibia, and getting good deals on accommodation in April is possible, as it’s still not peak season.

 Namibia Weather in May

 May is a great time to travel to Namibia.
-Without the punishing temperatures experienced at the height of summer (the northern hemisphere’s winter, of course), it’s the ideal climate for exploring what the country has to offer.
+Without the punishing temperatures experienced at the height of summer (the northern hemisphere’s winter, of course), it’s the ideal climate for exploring what the country offers.

 Across the nation, the average high is around 25°C, with lows of 10°C not uncommon – it is fall, after all.
 May also happens to be the last month in the year that sees any rainfall to speak of – just two millimeters on average, maybe on one or two days.
 It signals the start of Namibia’s very dry season.

 The capital city is nice to stroll around this time of year, with a pleasant average temperature of 23°C and just 38% humidity.
 It’s an awesome time to check out the Kalahari Desert – it’s cooler in May, with plenty of safari animals to see and less of the muddy conditions experienced in the wet season.

 June is the beginning of winter in Namibia, and temperatures across the month can get surprisingly chilly.
 In the Kalahari Desert, it can really get cold overnight, with minimum temperatures sometimes reaching as low as 5°C!
 The lack of rain can also make roads dusty.